USA Customs Clearance Logo White

 • Tobacco

-The FDA regulates exports that fall under their jurisdiction as well.
+The FDA also regulates exports that fall under their jurisdiction.
 They do this because countries who are trading partners with the U.S. have their own guidelines for imports.
-The FDA ensures that our exports meet the standards of other countries.
+For instance, foreign customers sometimes require a certification for products covered under the Federal Food, Drug, and Cosmetic Act (FD&C Act) The FDA ensures that our exports meet the standards of other countries.

 The Environmental Protection Agency (EPA)

 The EPA monitors the foreign trade of products that may cause harm to the environment.
-The categories of products they regulate are:
+The categories of products they regulate include:

 • Wastes

-The EPA regulates other products that would be considered “other requirements.”
-These include coatings used in architecture, products used for personal care/cleaning, and plumbing products.
-Just like with the FDA, the EPA’s regulations differ depending on the product being imported.
+The agency also regulates products that are considered to have “other requirements.”
+These include coatings used in architecture, products used for personal care/cleaning, and plumbing components.
+Just like the FDA, the EPA’s regulations differ depending on the product being imported.

 Another regulation of the EPA that importers and exporters must follow is the Greenhouse Gas Reporting Program (GHGRP).
 This regulation applies to exporters and importers of the following products: